hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

 encrypts and directly distributes (that is, point-to-point) the private transaction to the Tessera nodes participating in the transaction.

-By default, each participant in a privacy network uses its own Besu and Tessera node.
+By default, each participant in a privacy-enabled network uses its own Besu and Tessera node.
 [Multi-tenancy](Multi-Tenancy.md) allows more than one participant to use the same Besu and Tessera node.